 First Solar evaluates new suppliers using a balanced scorecard which focuses on the areas of Quality, Cost, Flexibility, Service, Technology and Sustainability.
-First Solar audits new and high-risk direct suppliers for their adherence to quality, environmental, health and safety, among other areas.
+First Solar audits new and high-risk direct suppliers on an annual basis for their adherence to quality, environmental, health and safety, among other areas.
 The EHS section of our supplier audit tool uses the Responsible Business Alliance (RBA) Code of Conduct as a framework and includes questions on water use and water reduction targets.
 We prioritize engagement by focusing on our module component suppliers.
-We assessed approximately 4% of suppliers in 2019, representing approximately 2% of our spend.
+Due to the Covid-19 pandemic, we were only able to conduct one onsite audit in 2020 with a supplier that represented approximately 2% of our spend.
 Before any materials are used in our manufacturing process, a supplier must undergo a rigorous qualification process.